Papunya

 The Papunya Tula Artists collective, founded in 1972, brought international acclaim to this remote community and continues to operate today.
 Daily life in Papunya is shaped by strong cultural traditions, the challenges of remote living, and the enduring connection to Country.
 The community has a school and basic health and community services, with Alice Springs serving as the nearest major centre for additional services and supplies.

-Papunya falls under postcode 872 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Namatjira electorate.
+Papunya falls under postcode 872 and is governed by the MacDonnell Council (Local Government Area).
+For federal elections, residents vote in the electorate of Lingiari, while state elections fall under the Namatjira electorate.

 Location